SPaWnCorp/dummy_PAN_generator/README.md

 # Test Credit Card numbers generator program.
-Use this program to generate dummy credit card number to testing.
+Use this program to generate dummy credit card number for testing.

 # Description:
 Currently numbers for six card brands can be generated in four different output formats.
 Use proper command line arguments for desired branded cards.
 Cards are generated in a text file in the same direcotry where the EXE file is stored.